Screen Time Calculator

 Calculating Your Daily Screen Time

 Most smartphones and computers track screen time automatically.
 Check Settings on iOS or Digital Wellbeing on Android for a breakdown by app.
 This calculator helps you set a daily target and see how your current usage compares to recommendations for your age group.
-Many people are surprised to find their actual screen time is 2 to 3 hours more than they estimated – checking your device stats is often an eye-opening first step toward building healthier habits.
+Many people are surprised to find their actual screen time is 2 to 3 hours more than they estimated.
+Checking your device stats is often the first real step toward healthier habits.

 Frequently asked questions